top of page

 Search

 Mindfulness is the practice of paying attention to the present moment with curiosity and without judgment.
-It helps students become aware of their thoughts, feelings and sensations, giving them the tools to respond calmly rather than react impulsively.
-By incorporating mindfulness into everyday school life, students can strengthen their emotional regulation, improve concentration and reduce anxiety.
+It helps students become aware of their thoughts, feelings, and sensations.
+This awareness gives them the tools to respond calmly rather than react impulsively.
+By incorporating mindfulness into everyday school life, students can strengthen their emotional regulation, improve concentration, and reduce anxiety.

 Practical Mindfulness-Based Interventions

-Mindful Breathing: Encourages students to take a few deep breaths, focusing on the movement of air entering and leaving their lungs.
-This simple act can reduce anxiety, enhance concentration and promote calm.
+This technique encourages students to take a few deep breaths, focusing on the movement of air entering and leaving their lungs.
+This simple act can reduce anxiety, enhance concentration, and promote calm.

-Body Scan Meditation: Guides students to focus on each part of their body, releasing tension and increasing body awareness.
+Guided body scan meditation helps students focus on each part of their body, releasing tension and increasing body awareness.

-Mindful Movement: Activities like yoga or tai chi combine gentle exercise with breathing techniques, helping students connect mind and body while improving flexibility and relaxation.
+Activities like yoga or tai chi combine gentle exercise with breathing techniques.
+These practices help students connect mind and body while improving flexibility and relaxation.

-Mindful Journalling: Encourages students to write about their thoughts and emotions in a non-judgemental way, promoting self-reflection and emotional processing.
+Encouraging students to write about their thoughts and emotions in a non-judgmental way promotes self-reflection and emotional processing.

-Mindfulness Workshops: Bringing students, teachers and parents together to learn and practise mindfulness helps create a supportive, wellbeing-focused school culture.
+Bringing students, teachers, and parents together to learn and practice mindfulness helps create a supportive, wellbeing-focused school culture.

 The Science Behind Mindfulness